amareb/Apple-website-with-React/README.md

 ## Acknowledgments

-Many thanks to EvangadiTech and Adugna Bekele.
+Thanks to EvangadiTech and Adugna Bekele.